 About SOS Children's Villages

 - We prevent children from ending up alone or abandoned by supporting families in need.

 - If a child can no longer live with their family, we provide long-term family care in an SOS Children's Village.

 - We provide quality education and healthcare in these communities.

 Children in our care live in a unique community called an SOS Children's Village.
-Here, they grow up in a loving family home, and are cared for by a committed SOS mother.
-There are several SOS families in a Children's Village.
+Here, they are cared for by a committed SOS mother and live with other children as an SOS family.
 We know each child by name, and support their individual needs until they are independent adults.

 In 134 countries, we provide long-term care for almost 62,000 children in 547 SOS Children's Villages.
 Or as one of our volunteers likes to say, "We tuck 62,000 children into bed each night!"
 Find out where we work.

 Each child that lives in an SOS Children's Village receives quality education and healthcare.
-When we build facilities such as an SOS Nursery for young children, an SOS School, or an SOS Medical Centre, we welcome the local community to use them too.
+When we build an SOS Nursery, an SOS School, or an SOS Medical Centre, we welcome the local community to use them too.
 Globally, over 130,000 children attend SOS Nurseries and Schools.

 Through our community outreach programmes, we help families care for their children.
-Our priority is that children stay with their biological or extended family, and our local partners work to make this possible via tailored services for families.
+Our priority is that children stay with their biological or extended family, and our local partners work to make this possible via tailored services.

 Our established local networks mean we're well placed to help children and families during emergencies.
-Currently we're providing vital humanitarian aid to families affected by Typhoon Haiyan in the Philippines, by the Syrian civil war, and by Ebola in West Africa.
+Currently we're providing vital humanitarian aid to families affected by the Syrian civil war, and by Ebola in West Africa.

 You can sponsor in most of the countries where we work, and will see your sponsored child growing up through the regular updates you will receive.
 100% of your sponsorship will be used for the care of children, so you know that every penny makes a difference to a child's life.